m-aitken/tic_tac_toe/README.md

 # Game Instructions

 Two players take turns clicking in the grid, assigning a marker, with Player One beginning first.
-* Player One marker: " X "
+* Player One marker: " Asteroid "
-* Player Two marker: " O "
+* Player Two marker: " Rocket "

 The first player to successfully place 3 markers in a line, in any direction, wins the game.
 If the game grid is filled with no winner, the game can be reset and started again by clicking the 'coin' icon to the left.